sagebind/castaway/README.md

 Since `TypeId::of` is a const function backed by a compiler intrinsic, the first `if` condition is trivially optimized away into `true` for the first implementation and `false` for the latter.
 This leads to further optimizations of eliminating the impossible branch for each.

-The second optimization in the `/* magic */` expression.
-The exact expression varies on which transmogrify function you use, but is more-or-less just a transmute that does nothing except make the compiler accept the dangerous-looking type cast.
+The second optimization is in the `/* magic */` expression.
+The exact expression varies on which transmogrify function you use, but is more or less just a transmute that does nothing except make the compiler accept the dangerous-looking type cast.

 After all optimizations, the code that is actually compiled might look more like this: